Instantly search IFSC code by bank name, branch, city or state. Accurate IFSC code finder for NEFT, RTGS and IMPS transfers.

 An IFSC code consists of 11 characters.
-The first four characters represent the bank name, the fifth character is always zero, and the remaining six characters identify the specific branch.
-This structured format ensures accuracy and eliminates confusion when transferring money between banks.
+The first four characters represent the bank, the fifth is always zero, and the last six identify the branch.

 IFSC code is an 11-character code used to identify bank branches in India for online transactions like NEFT, RTGS, and IMPS.